 |District of Columbia||$53,370|

-What Tools do Licensed Practical and Licensed Vocational Nurses Use?
+Tools & Technologies Used by Licensed Practical and Licensed Vocational Nurses

 Below is a list of the types of tools and technologies that Licensed Practical and Licensed Vocational Nurses may use on a daily basis: